camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 #### Operate and Tasklist

-These components are **active-passive** components and, in their current state, not highly available as we're limited by the included exporters that would cause data issues when running multiple instances at the same time.
+These Components are **active-passive** components and, in their current state, are not highly available.
+These Components are limited by the included exporters that would cause data issues when running multiple instances at the same time.

-Only a single component instance can be running in every region (for example, in Region 0, there is 1 instance of Operate and 1 instance of Tasklist; the same is true in Region 1).
+Only a single Component instance can run in each region (for example, in Region 0, there is 1 instance of Operate and 1 instance of Tasklist; the same is true in Region 1).

 One instance must be actively serving traffic while the other is on standby.